-In order to employ skilled workers from outside the EU, UK employers must first apply to UK Visas and Immigration for a Tier 2 and/or Tier 5 sponsor licence.
-Employers who do not have a sponsor licence will be unable to hire new workers from outside the EU.
+In order to employ skilled workers from outside the EU, UK employers must first apply to UK Visas and Immigration for a Skilled Worker Sponsor Licence (SPL).
+Employers who do not have a SPL will be unable to hire new workers from outside the UK.

 Sponsor Licence application

-Through the application process, the UKVI will go through a vetting process of your company by way of the supporting evidence provided to get a better understanding of your company structure to show the duties and responsibilities required for managing the Sponsor Licence can be met.
+Through the application process, the UKVI will go through a vetting process of your company by way of the supporting evidence provided to get a better understanding of your company structure to show the duties and responsibilities required for managing the SPL can be met.

 In addition, the UKVI will consider:

 You must be a genuine organisation (such as a corporation or a limited liability partnership), or a sole trader;

 And operating legally in the United Kingdom;

 You are honest, dependable and reliable and any key personnel have not been subject to any civil or criminal proceedings;

 You must nominate at least three staff members to fulfil the immigration-related roles in your organisation: An Authorising Officer, a Key Contact and a Level 1 User;

 You are capable of carrying out your sponsor duties and evidencing your compliance in an appropriate timeframe and manner;